 Are there any specific training methods recommended for the Vizsla GSP mix to manage its high energy levels?

 According to a study by the American Kennel Club, the Vizsla GSP mix, also known as the German Vizsla or Vizsla Pointer Mix, ranks among the top 100 most popular dog breeds in the United States.
 This breed is known for its high energy levels, with an average daily exercise requirement of 60-120 minutes.
 A lack of exercise can lead to destructive behaviors and excessive barking.
 Regular walks runs, and playtime are recommended to manage this breed’s energy levels.

 Structured activities like agility training and obedience classes can provide additional outlets for their energy while also improving their mental stimulation.
 Consistency in training and positive reinforcement techniques are crucial for this breed’s success in training.
 Always supervise your dog during playtime and exercise for safety.

 Health Issues of Vizsla GSP Mix

-The vizsla German shorthaired mix needs exercise to keep happy, but does not need much room since it’s an inside dog.
+The Vizsla German shorthaired mix needs exercise to stay happy but does not need much room since it’s an inside dog.
 With their high energy levels, it’s best to provide two hours of physical activity each day, as well as mental stimulation through play or family walks.